rnapoles/Download-mp3-from-yt/README.md

 # Download-mp3-from-yt

-1. In src/main.js replace #chatId, #apiToken with valid values.
-2. Goto Chrome Settings using three dots on the top right corner.
+1. Goto Chrome Settings using three dots on the top right corner.
-3. Then Select Extensions(You may directly open extensions using **chrome://extensions**)
+2. Then Select Extensions(You may directly open extensions using **chrome://extensions**)
-4. Now, Enable developer mode
+3. Now, Enable developer mode
-5. Click on Load unpacked and select **src** folder.
+4. Click on Load unpacked and select **src** folder.